Nina Y. Wang

-Nina Nin-Yuen Wang (born 1972) is an American lawyer serving as a United States district judge of the United States District Court for the District of Colorado.
+Nina Nin-Yuen Wang (born 1972) is a Taiwan-born lawyer serving as a United States district judge of the United States District Court for the District of Colorado.
 She previously served as a United States magistrate judge of the same court.

 Early life and education

 Wang is an immigrant from Taiwan.
 She earned a Bachelor of Arts from the Washington University in St. Louis in 1994 and a Juris Doctor from Harvard Law School in 1997.

 Career

 Wang began her career as an associate at Fried, Frank, Harris, Shriver & Jacobson.
 From 1999 to 2000, Wang served as a law clerk for Judge Peter J. Messitte of the United States District Court for the District of Maryland.
 From 2000 to 2004, she served as an Assistant United States Attorney in the United States Attorney's Office for the District of Colorado.
 She was an associate at Faegre Drinker from 2004 to 2008 and partner until 2015.
-In private practivce, Wang focused on copyright and intellectual property law.
+In private practice, Wang focused on copyright and intellectual property law.

 Wang cofounded the Colorado Pro Bono Patent Initiative.
 She also previously served as president of the Asian Pacific American Bar Association of Colorado.